confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

   EMIT CHANGES;
 ```

+> Note: Currently, the join expression must be a simple comparison.
+Non-equi joins, or joins on multiple columns are not supported yet.

 When you join two streams, you must specify a WITHIN clause for matching
 records that both occur within a specified time interval.
 For valid time
 units, see [Time Units](/reference/sql/time/#time-units).